yduan004/rcDNA/README.md

 # Introduction
 It is a web application that can be used to convert DNA sequence(s) into their reverse-complement counterpart.
-The [data/sampleSequences.txt]() file is a example of what the uploaded txt file should be look like.
+The [data/sampleSequences.txt](https://github.com/yduan004/rcDNA/blob/main/data/sampleSequences.txt) file is a example of what the uploaded txt file can be look like.
+Basically, the sequences are separated into different lines, they can be either DNA sequences, sequence identifiers or other informations.
+The program will automated identify the valid DNA sequences and output their reverse complement sequences with line numbers.

 # Run on Heroku
 Go to <a href="https://rcdna.herokuapp.com/" target="_blank">https://rcdna.herokuapp.com</a> to run this tool online.